Symplectic semi-characteristics: Examples and discussions

 In this section, we present some examples.
-Most of them have already been studied in other papers, and we just adapt them into the computation of symplectic semi-characteristics. \begin{example}\normalfont We let $M = \cptwo$ equipped with the Fubini-Study form \cite[Homework 12]{daSilva2008}.
+Most of them have already been studied in other papers, and we just adapt them into the computation of symplectic semi-characteristics.
+After these examples, we propose some further discussions. \begin{example}\normalfont We let $M = \cptwo$ equipped with the Fubini-Study form \cite[Homework 12]{daSilva2008}.
 According to \cite[Example 4.2]{tangtsengclausensymplecticwitten},

-meaning that $k(M,\omega) = 1$.
+meaning that $\kappa(M,\omega) = 1$.
 These $b_i^\omega$ 's are computed using a Morse function with $3$ critical points together with the associated cone Morse cochain complex \cite[Definition 1.2]{tangtsengclausensymplecticwitten}.
-By the counting formula (\ref{main result main formula}), we can also use these $3$ critical points of this perfect Morse function to find $k(M,\omega) = 1$. \end{example}
+By the counting formula (\ref{main result main formula}), we can also use these $3$ critical points of this perfect Morse function to find $\kappa(M,\omega) = 1$. \end{example}

 \begin{example}\normalfont \normalfont Let $M = \mathbb{S}^2\times\mathbb{S}^2$ equipped with the standard symplectic structure.
 Recall that we have a height function $h$ (see \cite[Example 3.4]{banyaga2013lectures}) on $\mathbb{S}^2$ with $2$ critical points.
 Then,